rleber/bun/doc/file_format/file_format.md

 _Executable Files_

-I really don't know much about these.
-There's only one of them in the FASS archive, and relatively few in the larger Watbun archive.
-I haven't been able to decode them, and I'm not currently planning on spending much time or effort on it, since I have no way of executing the program anyway.
+I have done a little bit of work on this format.
+The only example in the FASS archive is ar010.1307.
+There are some files in the doc/file_format directory (qstar-format.pdf, qstar.c and l-code.c) that
+will give you a clue.
+Also worth referencing is the code in Bun::Data#modules.
+This code is enough to allow this software to distinguish executable files from non-executable ones.
+Beyond that, I know little.
+(And since I have no way to execute the executables, I'm not working that hard to find out.)

 Here's what I do know:
 - They contain links
 - They do not contain valid llinks
+- They contain a series of named modules
+- They're organized in sectors
+- The data is binary.